thebinaryfelix/spheres-tracking-canvas/README.md

 # spheres-tracking-canvas

 A simple demonstration of how to monitor collisions using spherical objects in Canvas.

 [Take a look!](https://thebinaryfelix.github.io/spheres-tracking-canvas/)

 ## Concept

 Usually, when we see moving objects on a screen, we don't fully comprehend how they're linked together.

-Every collision between two objects in space can be described with coordinates as being vertices of a triangle.
-That way, you can monitor the collisions using precise coordinates.
+Every collision between two objects in a bidimensional space can be described as coordinates on the vertices of a triangle.
+That way, you can precisely monitor the collisions.

 ### Description